curry-packages/spicey/README.md

    which describes your entity-relationship model
    (see the file "examples/BlogERD.curry" as an example).

-2. Change to the directory in which you want to create the project.
+2. Since the imported module `Database.ERD` is part of the package `cdbi`, this package must be installed, e.g., by the command

+       cypm add --dependency cdbi

-3. From there execute `spiceup` and supply the name of the term file, e.g.,
+3. Execute `spiceup` and supply the name of the Curry ERD program, e.g.,

-       spiceup .../BlogERD.curry
+       cypm exec spiceup .../BlogERD.curry

    This generates the complete source code of the initial application (see the generated file README.txt for some explanations).